Zeyu-Li/Unity-Tutorial-2D/README.md

   ### 14. Music & Sounds

-Music is curial to a game's level of emersion.
+Music is crucial to a game's level of immersion.
 While I will not go into music theory and music in general, I will help you get familiar with how Unity handles sounds.
 This is something Unity does really well, so not much can be said in the chapter.

 If you need music to practice with, use main.wav in the **test_music** directory.
 Also note that this music is made by me and I give you permission to use it under creative commons license